amiyaranjansahoo/cloud/aws/6 AutoScaling/1 Introduction.md

 •	We can also integrate spot instances with auto scaling
 •	We can edit the ASG later as per the requirement
 ```

+3. Scaling policy => Metric type, target value
+Metric type: CPU utilisation ( If CPU utilisation is more than 80 % , add one EC2) and ( if CPU utilisation is less than 30 % decrease 1 EC2 )